httpie/cli/README.rst

                             redirected.
       --ugly, -u            Do not prettify the response.
       --print OUTPUT_OPTIONS, -p OUTPUT_OPTIONS
-                            String specifying what should the output contain.
-"H" stands for the request headers and "B" for the request body. "h" stands for the response headers and "b" for response the body.
-Defaults to "hb" which means that the whole response (headers and body) is printed.
+                            String specifying what the output should contain: "H" stands for the request headers, and "B" for the request body. "h" stands for the response headers and "b" for response the body.
+The default behaviour is "hb" (i.e., the response headers and body is printed), if standard output is not redirected.
+If the output is piped to another program or to a file, then only the body is printed by default.
       --verbose, -v         Print the whole request as well as the response.
                             Shortcut for --print=HBhb.
       --headers, -t         Print only the response headers.
 Shortcut for